ardenrasmussen/documents/Fall 2019/Soviet SciFi/midterm/main.md

 argument for the global unification of society as a prerequisite for a successful communist utopia.

-One point when the selflessness of the Martians is exemplified, and is used to demonstrate it necessity for the development of an idealized communist society is on the space ship during the trip to mars.
+One point when the unity of the Martians is exemplified, and is used to demonstrate it necessity for the development of an idealized communist society is on the space ship during the trip to mars.
 At the begging of the trip, Menni explains to Leonid how the crew of the space ship work together.
 When Leonid